 Violeta is a Senior Research Technician for the project helping to maximise collaboration and managing data.
 She has a multicultural and multidisciplinary background ranging from environmental management, conservation, and urban planning.
 Through her work, she had become interested in the way humans benefit from and impact natural environments and biodiversity in different landscapes.
 Violeta is currently a Senior Research Technician and PhD student based at the School of Biological Sciences/Centre for Biodiversity and Conservation Science, the University of Queensland, Australia.

-Pablo is a Senior Research Technician for the project helping to understand the impact of language differences in conservation outcomes for vertebrate species.
+Pablo was a Senior Research Technician for the project helping to understand the impact of language differences in conservation outcomes for vertebrate species.
 He recently finished his PhD in ecology and biodiversity conservation, particularly understanding how different biological and anthropic factors affect biodiversity patterns and conservation outcomes in the South American tropics.
 He has also worked in different ecology and conservation projects, including assisted nesting of Arrau and yellow-spotted river turtles, camera trapping and vegetation plots in the Yasuní national park in Ecuador and big cat conservation and ecology with Panthera in Colombia.